heroui-inc/heroui-native/src/components/radio-group/radio-group.md

 - **RadioGroup**: Container that manages the selection state of radio items.
 Supports both horizontal and vertical orientations.
 - **RadioGroup.Item**: Individual radio option within a RadioGroup.
 Must be used inside RadioGroup.
 Handles selection state and renders default indicator if no children provided.
-- **RadioGroup.Title**: Optional clickable text title for the radio option.
+- **RadioGroup.Label**: Optional clickable text label for the radio option.
 Linked to the radio for accessibility.
-- **RadioGroup.Description**: Optional secondary text below the title.
+- **RadioGroup.Description**: Optional secondary text below the label.
 Provides additional context about the radio option.
 - **RadioGroup.Indicator**: Optional container for the radio circle.
 Renders default thumb if no children provided.
 Manages the visual selection state.
 - **RadioGroup.IndicatorThumb**: Optional inner circle that appears when selected.
 Animates scale based on selection.
 Can be replaced with custom content.
 - **RadioGroup.ErrorMessage**: Error message displayed when radio group is invalid.
 Shown with animation below the radio group content.